 Support Positive Outcomes For Young People Abroad

-Every child should have access to essential care and support and as a volunteer on a Childcare project, you’ll be volunteering your time to help local people and organizations make that a reality.
+Every child should have access to essential care and support and as a volunteer on a Childcare project, you’ll be volunteering your time to help local people and organisations make that a reality.
 You’ll work to increase access to care and youth development opportunities for young people within under-resourced communities.
-With Childcare opportunities in more than 40 destinations, volunteers should expect to help provide personalized attention, mentoring, positive educational outcomes, inspire and develop the talents and abilities of the children and assist with daily operations, such as cooking and cleaning.
+With Childcare opportunities in more than 50 destinations, volunteers should expect to help provide personalized attention, mentoring, positive educational outcomes, inspire and develop the talents and abilities of the children and assist with daily operations, such as cooking and cleaning.
 You can set off feeling confident that you will have a meaningful impact while developing your global awareness and opening the minds of the children to new cultures and possibilities.

 Spotlight On Childcare Support In Ecuador

 For many of the children you will be working with on this project, attending pre-school isn’t an option, as they come from families that work full-time in the local markets and streets selling goods.
 The purpose of this project is to support the early childhood development of these young Ecuadorians with increased accessibility to educational activities and expose them to new cultures and possibilities through international volunteers.
 You need to come with initiative and an approach that makes learning fun!
 You’ll volunteer from Tuesday to Friday, meaning you have long weekends to explore the amazing national parks of Ecuador or venture to the Galapagos Islands.